 Studies: Potential of caravanning in Germany

-Best future prospects: According to the latest GfK study, more than 14 million Germans can imagine a holiday in a motor caravan or caravan.
+Best future prospects: According to the GfK study, more than 14 million Germans can imagine a holiday in a motor caravan or caravan.

 Studies include the company's own market research - for example end customer surveys at trade fairs and analyzes of the structural situation in the caravanning industry - as well as coordination and implementation with external research institutes.
 In addition to current research and future topics, the aim is to investigate the economic significance of caravanning as a branch of industry in all its facets.

-New study by GfK finds that 14 million Germans are excited at the prospect of leisure-vehicle holidaying
+The study by GfK finds that 14 million Germans are excited at the prospect of leisure-vehicle holidaying

-A new study by Germany’s largest market research organization, GfK, highlights the enormous market potential of leisure-vehicle holidaying.
+A study by Germany’s largest market research organization, GfK, highlights the enormous market potential of leisure-vehicle holidaying.
 In the representative survey, nearly a quarter of the respondents (22 percent) stated that they can imagine going on holiday at some point during the next five years in a caravan or motor caravan.
 If this figure is extrapolated to the aggregate German (online) population, it works out to some 14.2 million German citizens.
 The study also shows that leisure-vehicle holidaying appeals in particular to people between the age of 23 and 37, and to individuals with above-average incomes.

 A growing number of Germans are falling under the spell of caravanning – a trend reflected by the fact that sales of new caravans and motor caravans have been rising for a number of years now.
-A new study issued by GfK, the largest German market research organization, reveals how great the growth potential is likely to be for leisure-vehicle holidaying in the coming years.
+A study issued by GfK, the largest German market research organization, reveals how great the growth potential is likely to be for leisure-vehicle holidaying in the coming years.
 According to GfK, some 14.2 million Germans over the age of 18 can imagine going on holiday in a leisure vehicle at some point in the next five years – a figure that represents nearly 25 percent of German adults.
 What’s more, the study also found that in the coming year alone, 5.3 million Germans are considering going on holiday in a caravan or motor caravan.

 Millennials are particularly attracted to leisure-vehicle holidaying

 According to the GfK study, millennials are particularly interested in setting out, during their holiday, in a caravan or motor caravan.
 Thus according to the study, 23 percent of Germans who are considering the possibility of undertaking a leisure-vehicle holiday at some point in the next five years are between the ages of 25 and 34 – and the vast majority of these individuals are under the age of 45.
-“The old chestnut to the effect that caravans and motor caravans are only for the elderly or for retirees has long since been overtaken by events.
-As even a cursory glance at any well trafficked social media platform will tell you, the younger generation finds the prospect of going on holiday in a leisure vehicle downright exciting,” says Daniel Onggowinarso, Managing Director of the industry association CIVD.

 Majority of Germans interested in leisure-vehicle holidaying are relatively well off

 Another interesting finding of the GfK study is the correlation between income level and interest in leisure-vehicle holidaying.
 According to the study, 38 percent of individuals who are considering the possibility of embarking on a caravanning holiday have a net monthly household income amounting to more than three thousand euros.
 The study also found that 25 percent of households who find the prospect of leisure-vehicle holidaying appealing have a monthly income ranging from two to three thousand euros.
-According to a recent study by the German think tank Deutsches Wirtschaftswissenschaftliches Institut für Fremdenverkehr (dwif), leisure-vehicle holidayers have above-average purchasing power, which they very much enjoy making use of.
-Likewise noteworthy is the fact that in 2018 alone, the consumption engaged in by individuals who opted for this form of holidaying generated fourteen billion euros in revenue for the German economy during the time spent on the open road.
-As for the GfK study, it revealed some interesting gender differences with 55 percent of the respondents who expressed an interest in leisure-vehicle holidaying being female.

 Appeal of caravanning lies in independence, flexibility and closeness to nature